Azerlag/ZenAir-Privacy-Policy/README.md

 </details>

 3. Upload your sketch and finaly you can start device searching: in main menu (left up corner) click to the Locator's «Search Device» button
-4. Wait while Locator finds your device, look at IPs.
-By default it makes searching in range: from 192.168.0.0 to 192.168.3.0, you can change it in Locator settings (the gear icon in the right)
+4. Wait while Locator finds your device, you can look at IPs in Locator Log by clicking on left icon.
+By default Locator makes searching in range: from 192.168.0.0 to 192.168.3.0, you can change it in settings (the gear icon in the right)

 </details>